GhostWording/PublicDocumentation/API/Sections/texts.md

 An app such as Le bout des lèvres, will assume that if the sender is a man, the recipient is a woman and vice versa.
 Examples could be

-*'H' : a man (example : Your beard looks good today) *'F' : a woman (example : I like your lipstick)
+* H : a man (example : Your beard looks good today)
+* F : a woman (example : I like your lipstick)
-*'N' : a single person, man, woman or unknow gender (example : I saw you alone in your car) *'P' : several persons (example : you are a great team) *'I' : indifferent (example : the weather looks nice) If the recipient of a message is a women , acceptable values for the `Target` property of the texts that can be sent will be 'F' , 'N' and 'I' (but not 'P')
+* N : a single person, man, woman or unknow gender (example : I saw you alone in your car)
+* P : several persons (example : you are a great team)
+* I : indifferent (example : the weather looks nice) If the recipient of a message is a women , acceptable values for the `Target` property of the texts that can be sent will be 'F' , 'N' and 'I' (but not 'P')
 If the recipient of a message is a man, acceptable values for the `Target` property of the texts that can be sent will be 'H', 'N' and 'I' (but not 'P')